mozilla/bedrock/docs/attribution/0001-analytics.rst

 Pageviews, scrolls, video events, and outbound link clicks are being collected using GA4's `enhanced event measurement`_.

-Some form submissions are also being collected but newsletter signups are not. `(See Bug #13348)`_ They are instead being tracked with the ``newsletter_subscribe`` event.
+Some form submissions are also being collected but newsletter signups are not `(see bug #13348)`_ .
+They are instead being tracked with the ``newsletter_subscribe`` event.

 See the full list of events GA collects by default. https://support.google.com/analytics/answer/9216061